 So ask a lot of questions.

-Here are some of the top questions you should ask sellers (you can get a full list inside of our free sales playbook!)…
+Here are some top questions you should ask sellers (you can get a complete list in our free sales playbook!)…

 - How are you hoping I can help you?